Meet the Team

 Co-Owner / Audio Engineer / Music Producer / Voice Talent

-Buzz Kemper has worked with and been endorsed by artists ranging from the Chicago Symphony to Roscoe Mitchell to Rolling Stones’ pianist Chuck Leavell as both an audio engineer and producer.
+In addition to being host and technical director for the NETA-syndicated TV show From the Front Row, Buzz Kemper has worked with and been endorsed by artists ranging from the Chicago Symphony to Roscoe Mitchell to Rolling Stones’ pianist Chuck Leavell as both an audio engineer and producer.
 From the age of 19, when he was promoted to Technical Director of the national radio program A Prairie Home Companion, Buzz has gone on to work as recording engineer, producer, sound designer, and/or live sound engineer for Madison Opera, Minnesota Orchestra, Ani DiFranco, Mary Chapin Carpenter, Dar Williams, and too many other artists to name.
 His portfolio includes a letter of praise from cellist Yo-Yo Ma.

 As a voice actor, he has been heard on numerous audiobooks and film narrations, as well as projects for Time/Warner, The Onion, Overture Center, Promega, Wisconsin DNR (as Smokey Bear), and many others.
 As live events announcer for American Family Insurance, he has served as announcer/emcee for live shows in Hawaii, Banff, and The Bahamas, among other locations.